OctavioPinoRosas/liat_demo_robot/README.md

 Note: To move the Hunter robot hold down the RB button.
 For turbo mode push L3 betwin RB in Xbox control, and R2 button in PS4 control.

+If you push the LB and RB buttons to move the Hunter and the arm robotic, only the Hunter will move.

 ### Customize launches files
 - To further customize the launch file at run-time for the robotic arm, look at the table below: